I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntifs/nf-ntifs-rtlsecondssince1980totime.md

 ## -remarks
 The absolute system time is a LARGE_INTEGER value, accurate to 100-nanosecond resolution, assuming an accurate hardware clock.
 The basis for system time is the start of 1601.
 The value returned by <b>RtlSecondsSince1980ToTime</b> is truncated to one-millisecond resolution.

-For more information about converting time values, see <a href="kernel.data_conversions">Data Conversions</a>.
+For more information about converting time values, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff542994">Data Conversions</a>.

 ## -requirements